yomcube/nsmbwTAStudio/README.md

 Open Dolphin and start New Super Mario Bros Wii.
 Select `Tools -> Execute Script`.
 From this window, you can launch any script in your `Sys\Scripts` folder.
 Launch `Data.lua` to see a bunch of useful information about the game.

-When you want to 'hit play' your TAS, Launch the script called `TAStudio.lua`.
+When you want to 'hit play' on your TAS, Launch the script called `TAStudio.lua`.
 It will start replaying inputs as soon as the game is not loading.

 ### Input File
 The input file is a text file with `tas` as the suffix, e.g. `01-01.tas`.